-- align executive compensation with our stockholders' interests by placing a significant amount of compensation "at risk" and requiring that a significant portion of our Chief Executive Officer's and other executive management's equity grants vest in a manner that is directly tied to the Company's financial performance and growth; - incentivize individual performance achievements; - attract, motivate, develop and retain highly qualified executives; and create incentives that drive the entire executive management team to achieve challenging corporate goals that drive superior long-term performance.
+- align executive compensation with our stockholders' interests by placing a significant amount of compensation "at risk" and requiring that a significant portion of our Chief Executive Officer's and other executive management's equity grants vest in a manner that is directly tied to the Company's financial performance and growth; - incentivize individual performance achievements; - attract, motivate, develop and retain highly qualified executives; and

+• create incentives that drive the entire executive management team to achieve challenging corporate goals that drive superior long-term performance.

 As a result of the multi-pronged, proactive efforts to gather feedback from key stockholders regarding our executive compensation that management and the Compensation Committee have undertaken since 2012, our Compensation Committee has taken several actions to align pay with performance and align the interests of our executives and the Company's stockholders.
 At the 2023 Annual Meeting, we asked our stockholders to approve, on an advisory basis, the compensation paid to our named executive officers during fiscal year 2022.
-Our stockholders indicated approval of the compensation of our named executive officer compensation (excluding abstentions and broker non-votes).
+Our stockholders indicated approval of the compensation of our named executive officers, with 91.2% of the votes cast in favor of the advisory vote to approve named executive officer compensation (excluding abstentions and broker nonvotes).
 The Compensation Committee and our management continue to gather feedback from key stockholders regarding our executive compensation and continue to develop a compensation structure that more closely aligns pay with performance and aligns the interests of our executives with our stockholders.
 Based on the stockholder approval of the 2022 executive compensation, our Compensation Committee employed many of the same principles in developing our compensation programs for 2023.